Guineitor/product-catalog-test/README.md

-  postgre and oracle has a pretty good solution taking  the considerations of heavily reads with moderated writes no extensive normalization looking for avoid jumps on queries. master/slave sctructure for replication and balance deploy server using the following schema: (only for product)
+  postgre and oracle has a pretty good solution taking  the considerations of heavily reads with moderated writes no extensive normalization looking for avoid jumps on queries. master/slave sctructure for replication and balance deploy server using the following schema: (only for product)spri

  ![schema](postgreSQL.png)